fareedfauzi/Craxsrat-IP-Extractor/README.md

 $ python3 craxsrat_ip_extractor.py /path/to/apk/folder
 ```

+## Note
-I've placed 3 samples in the `apks` folder for testing.
+- I've placed 3 samples in the `apks` folder for testing.
+- Make sure all the samples have the .apk extension to be processed by the script.

 ## Expected output
 ```